20tab/twentytab-cked/README.rst

 Django CKEd
 ===========

+A django application that use django-cked as texteditor.
+It update RichTextField with config parameter

+For more informations about django-cked follow this link: https://bitbucket.org/ssbb/django-cked/overview

 **IMPORTANT!
 The application is no longer supported.
 Please do not use it!

 **CKEditor and elFinder integration for Django Framework.**